nba-emu/NanoBoyAdvance/README.md

 ## Known issues
 - Hello Kitty Collection: Miracle Fashion Maker does not go in-game.
-- James Pond - Codename Robocod does not go in-game
 - Mario & Luigi Superstar Saga: bad audio on the noise channel, inaccuracy in the envelope generator?

 ## Acknowledgement